mathiasertl/django-ca/docs/source/settings.rst

    setting *must not* include the protocol, as OCSP always uses HTTP (not HTTPS) and this setting might be used for other values in the future.

+   .. include:: include/change_settings_warning.rst

    ..
 WARNING::

       If you change this setting, CRLs configured to contain only CA revocation information (that is, to check if an intermediate CA *itself* was revoked) are no longer strictly valid.
 However, few if any implementations actually implement validation for this.

-      If you change this setting, you should configure django-ca to continue using the old URLs.
+      If you change this setting, you should configure django-ca to continue serving the old URLs.

    Example value: ``"ca.example.com"``.